-E-A-T which stands for Expertise, Authoritativeness, and Trustworthiness, are elements that are part of the Google ranking factors, and they directly or indirectly affect the position a website will appear in Google search results.
+E-E-A-T, which stands for Experience, Expertise, Authoritativeness, and Trustworthiness, are elements that are part of the Google ranking factors, and they directly or indirectly affect the position a website will appear in Google search results.

-Be different – Writing the same content in different words is not the best approach to follow.
-Instead, try to come up with something different than what is already on Google.
-This way users will have an alternative resource to learn more about a topic and Google likes that.
+Be different – Writing the same content in different words is not the best approach.
+Instead, try to come up with a different angle from what is already on Google.
+This way, users will have an alternative resource to learn more about a topic.

-Once you’re done with content writing and before hitting the publish button, you need to make sure that your content is optimized for on-Page SEO.
+Once you’re done with content writing and before hitting the publish button, you must ensure your content is optimized for on-page SEO.

 Follow these simple SEO tips:

 - Add your target keyword in the URL slug.

 - Mention your target keyword in your opening paragraph.